Snepsts/DataCommsFTPClient/readme.md

 client.
 * Open the Windows command prompt.
 (Search for cmd)
 * Move to the directory with the chat client binary.
+* The program takes two arguments:
+	* The first for the IP of the server.
+		* If you're using this on your computer only, you'll want to put localhost for this parameter.
-* The program takes an argument for the port/application number you run it on.
+	* The second for the port/application number you run it on.
-	* We recommended using something around 2000x (x being 0-9), make sure you use the same number for this client as you did for the server
+		* We recommended using something around 2000x (x being 0-9), make sure you use the same number for this client as you did for the server.
-		* i.e. DataCommsChatClient.exe 20003
+	* i.e. DataCommsChatClient.exe localhost 20003
 * You should be good to use our basic Echo Chat setup now!